 - Many houses are now built in old mining areas and on land which some would argue is unsuitable for housing.
 There is no record of old pits or ponds in your area so that too can be ruled out.

 - Minor cracking can be caused by heavy traffic passing close to a house.
 Lorries can weigh tens of tons these days and are capable of shaking a house to its very foundations.
 However, yours is a quiet street with light traffic so this cannot apply.

-- At this point we are running out of ideas and explanations for this problem.
-There is no fracking in your area, and there are no reports of minor earthquakes.
-We have also consulted extensively with our structural engineers and they are in agreement with our findings.
+- There is no fracking in your area, and there are no reports of minor earthquakes, so we can find no cause or causes which might explain why your house is under such stress.
+We have also consulted extensively with our structural engineers who are in agreement with our findings.

 Having made exhaustive tests and investigations into the cracking at 42 Makepeace Avenue, we have reluctantly come to the view that the problem with your house is without explanation.

 Bastards!
 They’re fucking crooks.
 That’s what they are.”

 “It does sound like they did a thorough job dear.”

 “I’m going to ring them right now.
 They’re not going to get away with this.

 You call yourselves fucking surveyors.
 You ought to be ashamed of yourselves.
 You’re robbers, muggers.
 And you can whistle for your fucking money.”